Heavy Is the Head (Agents of S.H.I.E.L.D.): Broadcast

 "Heavy Is the Head" was first aired in the United States on ABC on September 30, 2014.
 It was aired alongside the US broadcast in Canada on CTV.

 Home media

 The episode began streaming on Netflix on June 11, 2015, and was released along with the rest of the second season on September 18, 2015, on Blu-ray and DVD.
+On March 16, 2022, the episode became available for streaming on Disney+.

 Reception

 Ratings

 In the United States the episode received a 1.8/5 percent share among adults between the ages of 18 and 49, meaning that it was seen by 1.8 percent of all households, and 5 percent of all of those watching television at the time of the broadcast.
 It was watched by 5.05 million viewers.
 The Canadian broadcast gained 2.33 million viewers, the third highest for that day, and the ninth highest for the week.